-TRANSPORTATION - Supplemental bus program authorized for 2017-18 school year only
+TRANSPORTATION - Supplemental bus program

-On April 12, 2017, the Board of Education approved a supplemental bus program to provide service to and from district schools for students that live within 1.5 miles of their school and do not cross an Illinois certified hazard point, making them ineligible for state reimbursable bus service.
-The supplemental bus program requires reauthorization by the Board for continuance in 2018-19.
+The Board of Education approved a supplemental bus program to provide service to and from district schools for students that live within 1.5 miles of their school and do not cross an Illinois certified hazard point, making them ineligible for state reimbursable bus service.
 Highlights of the program include:

-- Registration will be required for supplemental bus riders and any student not registered will not be eligible for the program. - The registration process will be set by the Superintendent or designee. - A supplemental bus fee will be set at the prior year per student transportation cost as calculated for the District's submission to the state for reimbursement, but will be capped at \$250 per student per school year. - The supplemental bus fee may be waived or altered for hardship or any other cause at the discretion of the Superintendent or designee. - Bus routes will be determined prior to consideration of the supplemental bus riders and under no circumstance will bus routes be added to accommodate additional supplemental bus riders. - Supplemental bus riders will be taken on a first come basis should any or all routes become full. - Bus routes will be established prior to the consideration of supplemental bus riders and bus stops may only be added at the discretion of the Superintendent or designee.
+- Registration will be required for supplemental bus riders and any student not registered will not be eligible for the program. - The registration process will be set by the Superintendent or designee. - A supplemental bus fee will be set at the prior year per student transportation cost as calculated for the District's submission to the state for reimbursement but will be capped at \$250 per student per school year. - The supplemental bus fee may be waived or altered for hardship or any other cause at the discretion of the Superintendent or designee. - Bus routes will be determined prior to consideration of the supplemental bus riders and under no circumstance will bus routes be added to accommodate additional supplemental bus riders. - Supplemental bus riders will be taken on a first come basis should any or all routes become full. - Bus routes will be established prior to the consideration of supplemental bus riders and bus stops may only be added at the discretion of the Superintendent or designee.

 TRANSFER OF STUDENTS TO AND FROM NON-DISTRICT SCHOOLS (Reference Board Policy 7:50) When students are leaving the district, parents should give at least two days' notice so that report cards can be brought up to date.
-It will assist the school if you will give your new address and if possible, the name and address of the school your child will attend.
+It will assist the school if you give your new address and if possible, the name and address of the school your child will attend.
 Copies of standardized tests and health records will be forwarded if the new school requests them.
 A student seeking to transfer into the District must serve the entire term of any suspension or expulsion, imposed for any reason by any public or private school, in this or any other state before being admitted into the District.